-In addition to having great fabric scissors and fabric paint, high-quality fabric glue should be a staple in your crafting toolbox.
-Whether you’re a seasoned pro or using adhesive for the first time, below are some tips for using fabric glue:
+In addition to having great fabric scissors and fabric paint, high-quality fabric glue should be a staple in any crafting toolbox.
+Whether users are seasoned pros or using adhesive for the first time, below are some tips for using fabric glue:

-- Make sure the fabric is clean and fully dry before you apply adhesive to it.
+- Make sure the fabric is clean and fully dry before applying adhesive to it.

-- Allow the glue to sit on the fabric for a few seconds before you attach anything to it.
+- Allow the glue to sit on the fabric for a few seconds before attaching anything to it.

-- If you apply too much glue, use a little bit of acetone to remove it.
+- Use a little bit of acetone to remove too much glue.

-- One of the disadvantages of using fabric glues is that you can expose yourself to harmful chemicals.
-Therefore, you should always use adhesive in a well-ventilated room and clean up immediately after you’ve used it.
+- One of the disadvantages of using fabric glues is that users can expose themselves to harmful chemicals.
+Therefore, always use adhesive in a well-ventilated room and clean up immediately after use.

 Now that you’ve seen what it takes to choose and properly use the best fabric glue, it’s time to answer any remaining questions you might have about how to choose the best adhesive.
 Below is more valuable information about liquid sewing and how to choose the most high-quality fabric glue for your next project.